SUSE/suse-ai-node-ansible/README.md

 - Mount your SSH keys under `~/.ssh` to enable access to target nodes.
 - The load balancer rke2.lb_address provided in the extra_vars.yml must route port 9345 and 443 to the RKE2 server nodes.
+- Playbooks handle the following known issues of RKE2: https://docs.rke2.io/known_issues#firewalld-conflicts-with-default-networking by disabling the firewalld. https://docs.rke2.io/known_issues#networkmanager ensuring that NetworkManager is configured to ignore CNI-managed interfaces if it's enabled.

 ## Usage